eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 ## Clean up resources

-If you no longer need the Azure resources created in this tutorial, you can use the Azure CLI to delete them.
+If you no longer need the Azure resources created in this tutorial, you can use the Azure CLI to delete the resource group and all the resources you created for this tutorial.
+Optionally, you can use Azure IoT Explorer to delete individual resources including devices and IoT hubs.

 If you continue to another tutorial in this Getting Started guide, you can keep the resources you've already created and reuse them.